internaut/mastersthesis-mobile-gpgpu/README.md

 # Android GPGPU Testing Prototypes

+*Update January 2015:* Please note, that I have released a library for OpenGL ES 2.0 based GPGPU for Android and iOS systems -- [ogles_gpgpu](https://github.com/internaut/ogles_gpgpu).

 This repository contains some of the prototypes that I developed during my master's thesis -- "Parallel Computing for Digital Signal Processing on Mobile Device GPUs."
 More information about my thesis and the PDF is available on [my website](http://mkonrad.net/projects/mastersthesis_mobile_gpgpu.html).

 These prototypes test different algorithms (e.g. image convolution, Hough transform) with different GPGPU technologies and give report about the execution time of individual processing steps.
 The following technologies are assessed: